Let’s face it, filming a wedding can be really stressful.

 You get full aperture control on the lens, including a clickless aperture switch so you can smoothly adjust your aperture.

-This lens has excellent optical performance, it’s sharp to the corners, and it looks very creamy at F 1.4; the autofocus performance of the 35 is just as good.
+This lens has excellent optical performance, is sharp to the corners, and looks creamy at F 1.4; the autofocus performance 35 is just as good.

 It’s fast; it’s responsive.
 I detect autofocus with my A7siii locks on, which holds very well.

-I have more good news for filmmakers, too, because this lens is nearly silent when auto-focusing; I have to literally put my ear up next to it to hear the motors working.
+I have more good news for filmmakers because this lens is nearly silent when auto-focusing; I have to put my ear next to it to hear the motors working.

-This is fantastic news if you’re filming, say, a talking head interview in a quiet room or any other audio-critical scenario where you want to make sure that you’re not picking up any lens noise.
+This is fantastic news if you’re filming a talking head interview in a quiet room or any other audio-critical scenario where you want to ensure you’re not picking up any lens noise.

 Now, talking manual focus for a second, this lens is focused by wire like all of Sony’s other lenses, unlike past lenses.